 - 3/4 cup semisweet chocolate chips

 Preheat the oven to 350°F [180°C].
 Line a baking sheet with parchment paper.

 In a large bowl, whisk together the flour, baking powder, and salt.
-Pour half of the flour mixture into another bowl, then whisk in the cocoa powder and cayenne.
+Pour half of the flour mixture into another bowl, then whisk in the cocoa powder.
 In the first bowl without the cocoa powder, whisk in cardamom and coffee grounds.

 In the bowl of a stand mixer fitted with a paddle attachment, beat the butter and brown sugar on medium-low speed until creamy, about 2 minutes.
 Add the vanilla followed by the eggs, one at a time, and beat until combined, about 30 seconds.